- Chrysanthemum Plants

 - Feeding:

-- Early growth: Use a high-nitrogen fertilizer to promote strong leaf and stem development.
+- Early growth: Use a high-nitrogen fertiliser to promote strong leaf and stem development.

 - Budding stage: Switch to a high-potassium feed to enhance bloom size and quality.